BrightLab-ANVIL/Practice/README.md

 # Practice

-A place to practice git (with code that processes MRI files using bash, AFNI and FSL).
+A place to practice git and GitHub
 --------------

-This repository contains two scripts that pre-process a T1-weighted MRI dataset.
+This repository contains two bash scripts that pre-process a T1-weighted MRI dataset.
-Use this to practice your git and github skills.
 Don't worry about doing anything wrong - this repo is for practising.
+Please read this page on the lab website first: https://sites.northwestern.edu/anvil/wiki/lab-coding/git/

+This practice is written for MacOS.
 To do this practice you need git configured on your computer, and a GitHub account.
-See this for quick tips: https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf You will also need a good text editor, like Atom.
+You will also need a good text editor, like Atom.

-Run the scripts like:
-x.T1_bet *input1* *input2* and
-x.T1_seg *input1* *input2*

-In order to run the scripts you will need AFNI and FSL installed.

-Suggested steps:
+**Suggested steps**:

-1. *On GitHub*: fork this repository ('central repo' in git_interactions_schematic.png ) to your own GitHub ('your fork' in git_interactions_schematic.png)
+1. *On GitHub*: fork this repository ('central repo' in png file) to your own GitHub ('your fork' in png file)
-2. *Locally*: Clone your fork to your local machine, so it's easy to edit the code.   **git clone [forked-repo-address]**
+2. *Locally*: Clone your fork to your local machine.   **git clone [forked-repo-address]**
-3. *Locally*: Make a new branch  - this is where you will do any edits, not on the master branch.
+3. *Locally*: Make a new branch  - this is where you will do any edits. **git branch [new-branch-name]**
 4. *Locally*: Move to your new branch **git checkout [new-branch-name]**
-5. *Locally*: Check origin with **git remote -v** (it should be the address of your fork) (Optional: Try to run the code)
+5. *Locally*: Check origin with **git remote -v** (it should be the address of your fork)

+*Optional*: Try to run the code, locally.
+You will need AFNI and FSL installed.
+Run the scripts from your terminal like: x.T1_bet *input1* *input2* and x.T1_seg *input1* *input2*

-6. *Locally*: Make changes to one of the files.
-Add and commit these changes. **git add [file]** then **git commit -m [message]**
+6. *Locally*: Make minor changes to one of the files.
+Stage these changes **git add [file]** then commit these changes **git commit -m [message]**
-7. *Locally*: Push changes you made back to your fork  **git push origin [new-branch-name]**
+7. *Locally*: Push changes you made back to your fork on GitHub  **git push origin [new-branch-name]**
-8. *On GitHub*: put in a pull request to compare new-branch of your fork and master-branch of the central repo.
+8. *On GitHub*: put in a pull request to compare [new-branch] of your fork and master-branch of the central repo.

 The person in charge of the central repo will now review your changes, and has the option of merging them into the master branch.